gklyne/asqc/README.markdown

 Commands below for running the examples assume this is the current working directory.

-## Query Dbpedia endpoint
+## Query DBpedia endpoint

-This example comes from the Dbpedia front page.
-It returns a list of musicians born in Berlin, by sending a SPARQL query to the Dbpedia SPARQL emndpoint.
+This example comes from the DBpedia front page.
+It returns a list of musicians born in Berlin, by sending a SPARQL query to the DBpedia SPARQL emndpoint.

     asq -e http://dbpedia.org/sparql -p dbpedia.prefixes -q dbpedia-musicians.sparql